khalid-hussain/shaheen/chap16.md

 put his arm around his back and pulled him onto his horse.

-By midnight the remainder of Ferdinand's troops were crossing the river and the mujahideen were raining arrows at them.
+By midnight the remainder of Ferdinand's troops were crossing the river and the mujāhidīn were raining arrows at them.
 This was the biggest defeat of Ferdinand's life.

 After this glorious victory, Musa came down from his horse and performed a